ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/how-to-1.md

 It supports the development of both Desktop and UWP (Universal Windows Platform) applications, enabling developers to create versatile apps that can run across a wide range of Windows devices, from IoT devices to PCs.
 Built with performance and reliability in mind, WinUI 3 apps are optimized for smooth and efficient operation, ensuring a responsive user experience.

-WinUI 3 offers backward compatibility with existing UWP and Windows Forms applications, allowing developers to gradually migrate and modernize their applications.
+WinUI 3 is an open-source project, offers backward compatibility with existing UWP and Windows Forms applications, allowing developers to gradually migrate and modernize their applications.
 Additionally, WinUI 3 is extensible, supporting custom controls and third-party libraries.

-Windows UI Library 3 is an open-source project, encouraging community contributions and feedback.
-This approach ensures continuous improvement and alignment with the needs of developers and users.

-Finally, WinUI 3 is suitable for a broad range of applications, from enterprise software to interactive media.
-It stands as a testament to Microsoft's commitment to providing robust, forward-looking tools for Windows application development.

-In this learning path you will implement the Win UI 3 application, which will perform square matrix multiplication.
-The idea is to reproduce the same functionality as we used in [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).
-Similarly, as before, we will demonstrate performance improvements of Arm64 architecture.
+In this learning path you will implement a Win UI 3 application, which will perform square matrix multiplication.
+The idea is to reproduce the same functionality used in [Windows Forms learning path](/learning-paths/laptops-and-desktops/win_forms).
+You will also be able to measure performance improvements on Arm64 architecture.

-You can find the companion code [here](https://github.com/dawidborycki/Arm64.WinUIApp.git).
+You can find the complete code used in this learning path [here](https://github.com/dawidborycki/Arm64.WinUIApp.git).

 ## Before you begin
-Before you begin the implementation, it is essential to install Visual Studio 2022 with the following workloads:
+Before you begin the implementation, you will need to install Visual Studio 2022 with the following workloads:
 1. .NET desktop development
 2. Universal Windows Platform development
 3. After selecting these workloads, expand the .NET desktop development group under the Installation details and ensure that the 'Windows App SDK C# Templates' option is selected.

 ![fig1](Figures/01.png)

-Then, click the 'Individual components' tab and check the '.NET 6.0 Runtime (Long Term Support)'.
+Then, click the 'Individual components' tab and check '.NET 6.0 Runtime (Long Term Support)'.

 ![fig2](Figures/02.png)

 ## Create the project
-To start creating your project, open Visual Studio and click 'Create a new project'.
+Open Visual Studio and click 'Create a new project'.

 ![fig3](Figures/03.png)